flagnohed/lhutils/README.md

 lhutils is a third-party tool for Livehockey (www.livehockey.se) that can give advanced details about players, transfers, rosters, and arenas.

+This project tries to follow pylint and black as formatting guidelines.

 Common usage:

 `